PolyHACK 2021 is almost here! Registrations are now open.

 What is the team size?

-There will be 4-5 participants in each team.
+There will be exactly 4 participants in every team.

 Where and when will the event take place?

-My background is not related to Smart Cities.
+My background is not related to CLIMATE SCIENCE.
 Can I still participate?

 How do I know if my registration was successful?